department-of-veterans-affairs/vets-website/content/pages/healthcare/index.md

   - image: /img/megamenu/pension-illustration.png
     heading: Learn About the Veterans Choice Program
     url: "#"
-    description: If you are already enrolled in VA health care, the Veterans Choice Program allows you to receive health care within your community.
+    description: If you're enrolled in VA health care, find out if you can receive care from a local community provider through the Veterans Choice Program.
 crosslinks:
   - heading: Related Resources
     links: